ricklindstrom/vibecraft/README.md

  - [X] Publish to a github 'page'. https://ricklindstrom.github.io/vibecraft/
  - [X] Make a link on the readme linking to the playable page. https://ricklindstrom.github.io/vibecraft/
  - [X] Allow jumping even if not on the ground to allow 'flying'.
- - [ ] Add screenshot and logo to README
+ - [X] Add screenshot to README
- - [ ] Make a link on the html page linking to the github page https://github.com/ricklindstrom/vibecraft
+ - [X] Make a link on the html page linking to the github page https://github.com/ricklindstrom/vibecraft
  - [.]
 Make two types of water layers.
 Make water surface shiny.
 Properly aligm subsurface water layers.
- - [ ] Fix shadow (They only work in the orginal chunk)
+ - [X] Fix shadow
+ - [X] Implement level of detail (LOD)
  - [ ] Add detail to blocks.
  - [ ] Rotate minimap to align with direction of player.
  - [ ] Add proper smoothing to spline function.